scenarioo/scenarioo/docs/contribute/Development-Environment-Setup.md

  * Now you can access the viewer application by browsing to http://localhost:8500/scenarioo/
    * :warning: The `/` at the end of the URL is mandatory!
-   * If you change files in the client the browser will refresh automatically
+   * If you change files in the client code, the browser will refresh automatically

 ## Developer Guide

+Great, by now you should be ready to work on your first issues!

-For more information on how to develop, build and test Scenarioo properly, please read the [Developer Guide](Developer-Guide.md)!
+For more information on how to develop, build and test Scenarioo properly, head over to the [Developer Guide](Developer-Guide.md)!

-## Testing the Setup

-### What has been tested and works with this setup

- [x] build and install scenarioo-java library (using gradle) [x] debugging the server (yes, check!)
- [x] run karma tests
- [x] run e2e-tests (runs very fast and very stable!)
- [x] develop ScenariooJS library
- [x] build ScenariooJS library
- [x] test ScenariooJS library (including e2e test example)

-## Not yet tested

- * change something in the writer library and link to it in server during development
- * release new writer library
- * release new web app (should work, when JVM is set to 1.7 for gradle)
- * release scenariooJS Library

 ## Known Issues

 ### General Issues